-- Interoperability, supporting interoperable digital identities that can be used across different platforms and applications, making it easier for individuals to use their digital identities to access a variety of services. - Storing and verifying identity information in a secure and decentralized manner, where it can then be verified by anyone who needs access to it, without the need of a central authority. - Issuing and managing digital credentials, such as diplomas, degrees, and licenses.
+- Decentralization, making blockchain-based digital identities more resistant to fraud and censorship. - Immutability, ensuring that digital identities are tamper and reliable. - Security, making blockchain-based digital identities less vulnerable to cyberattacks. - Transparency and traceability, making it possible to audit and track the use of digital identities, preventing identity theft and other forms of fraud, while maintaining privacy of individual as well as adherence to applicable regulations. - Self-sovereignty, enabling individuals to control their own digital identities. - Interoperability, supporting interoperable digital identities that can be used across different platforms and applications, making it easier for individuals to use their digital identities to access a variety of services. - Storing and verifying identity information15 in a secure and decentralized manner, where it can then be verified by anyone who needs access to it, without the need of a central authority. - Issuing and managing digital credentials, such as diplomas, degrees, and licenses.
 This can ensure that credentials are authentic and cannot be tampered with. - Proving identity for access control to physical or digital resources, such as buildings, computers, and data.

-Some examples of how blockchain technology is being used to support the self-sovereign-identity principles, include:
+Some examples of how blockchain technology is being used to support the self-sovereign-identity principles, include16: